 Each chalet has breathtaking mountain and wooded views, with beautiful, highly functional living spaces, comfortable bedrooms and a large balcony with outdoor dining and private hot tub.
 All summer and winter resort amenities are within easy walking/skiing distance, including bars, restaurants, shops, etc.

 There’s nothing like Snow Bear on any ski mountain in the US (that we’re aware of!).
 Ponderosa Chalet sleeps 6 and is our highest in demand with its slopeside location.
 Tamarack is identical to Ponderosa and less than 30 feet from the slope.
 Cedar is our largest chalet and great for groups, as it sleeps 10.
-Each Snow Bear Chalet is available for rent by the week, Saturday to Saturday.
+Each Snow Bear Chalet is available for a 2 to 4 night minimum, depending upon the season, or for rent by the week.
 Book one, two or three chalets and sleep up to 22 guests!